Natalie Wood: Rape allegation

 Suzanne Finstad's 2001 biography of Wood alleges that she was raped by a powerful actor when she was 16, but in it, Finstad did not name the assailant.
 Through the recollection of Wood's close friends, which included actors Scott Marlowe and Dennis Hopper, Finstad said:

 Though her five close friends' memories of some details or timing differ after forty-five years, the essence of what each recalls Natalie confiding to them is the same: that the same married film star lured or tricked Natalie, raped her so brutally she was physically injured, and she was too frightened or intimidated to report it to the police.
 Natalie "hated" her former screen idol afterward, "shuddering" if she heard his name.
 She would keep the horrible secret, and behave as if nothing happened whenever their paths intersected, too schooled by Mud [her mother] in the politics of Hollywood to cross a powerful movie star.

 During a 12-part podcast about Wood's life in July 2018, Wood's sister Lana stated that Wood was raped as a teenager, and she also stated that the attack had occurred inside the Chateau Marmont during an audition and it went on "for hours."
-According to Professor Cynthia Lucia, who studied the claim, Wood's rape was brutal and violent.
+According to Professor Cynthia Lucia, who studied the claim, Wood's rape was brutal.
 In 2021, a year after the death of Kirk Douglas, Lana published the memoir Little Sister: My Investigation Into the Mysterious Death of Natalie Wood and identified Douglas as Wood's alleged assailant.